awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 #### AwsSqsQueue<a name="asff-resourcedetails-awssqsqueue"></a>

-Data about an Amazon SQS queue\.
+The `AwsSqsQueue` object contains information about an Amazon SQS queue\.

-Type: Object

-The `AwsSqsQueue` object can have the following attributes\.
+`AwsSqsQueue` can have the following attributes\.

 |  Attribute  |  Required  |  Description  |